Tom Crean (basketball): Assistant coaching career

 Crean spent two stints at Michigan State, first during the 1989-1990 season as a graduate assistant under then head coach Jud Heathcote at the behest of then assistant coach Tom Izzo, whom Crean had befriended on the summer camp circuit.
 From 1990 to 1994 Crean served as the associate head coach under Ralph Willard at Western Kentucky.
 When Willard left Western Kentucky to become head coach at Pittsburgh in 1994, Crean was considered to replace him as head coach.
 Ultimately Crean followed Willard to Pittsburgh, serving as associate head coach for one year.

 In 1995, Crean returned to Michigan State as assistant coach under the leadership of Tom Izzo.
 Izzo and Crean became such good friends that Crean lived in Izzo's house and Izzo was an usher in Crean's wedding.
 According to Crean at the time, "It was a great opportunity for me to go back home.
 We've been friends a long time.
 I don't think I would have left Ralph for anything else."
 During this period Crean served at various times as recruiting coordinator and, for the last two seasons, associate head coach.
-In each of Crean's four seasons, Michigan State's win total increased, culminating with a 33-5 season and a 15-1 Big Ten ledger in 1999.
-Michigan State later went on to honor Crean with a 2000 National Championship ring; even though he wasn't on the staff at the time, he'd helped recruit and develop many of the players on the title team.